America's Vaccine Safety Watchdog

 (13) A standard record of the immunizations required by this rule and exemptions shall be maintained by every school for every pupil on forms supplied by the department.
 When a pupil transfers to another school or school district, the record of immunization, or a true copy of the record, shall be sent to the new school by the original school.

-(14) All of the following information is needed to fulfill the requirements of section 9209(1) of the code:
+(14) All of the following information shall be provided to fulfill the requirements of section 9209(1) of the code:

 (a) A listing, by child, of the number of doses of each vaccine received.